ipfs/kubo/docs/config.md

 There are two core routing options: "none" and "dht" (default).

 * If set to "none", your node will use _no_ routing system.
 You'll have to explicitly connect to peers that have the content you're looking for.
 * If set to "dht" (or "dhtclient"/"dhtserver"), your node will use the IPFS DHT.

 When the DHT is enabled, it can operate in two modes: client and server.

 * In server mode, your node will query other peers for DHT records, and will respond to requests from other peers (both requests to store records and requests to retrieve records).
 * In client mode, your node will query the DHT as a client but will not respond to requests from other peers.
-This mode is less resource intensive than server mode.
+This mode is less resource-intensive than server mode.

 When `Routing.Type` is set to `dht`, your node will start as a DHT client, and switch to a DHT server when and if it determines that it's reachable from the public internet (e.g., it's not behind a firewall).

 To force a specific DHT mode, client or server, set `Routing.Type` to `dhtclient` or `dhtserver` respectively.
 Please do not set this to `dhtserver` unless you're sure your node is reachable from the public network.

 **Example:**

 ```json